 That is a very good question.
 I saw in many books that both these names are used interchangeably.
-Well, both of them are two separate yet inter-dependent topics.
+However both of them are two separate yet inter-dependent topics.

-Cursor variable is like a pointer which refers to different context area in SGA whereas Ref Cursor is a datatype which holds a cursor value.
+On one hand cursor variable is like a pointer which refers to different context area in SGA.
+Whereas Ref Cursor is a datatype which holds a cursor value.

-Then, how are Cursor Variable and Ref Cursors inter-dependent to each other?
+Then, how are Cursor Variable and Ref Cursors inter-dependent on each other?

 As mentioned above, Cursor Variables are declared with the help of Ref Cursors.
-We can say that in Oracle Database cursor variables exist in the form of Ref Cursors.
+Consequently, we can say that in Oracle Database cursor variables exist in the form of Ref Cursors.